conmaol/maglocunus/r/relational_algebra.md

 ## Unions

-The `union` operation takes all the rows from two existing input tables and combines them into a new output table.
+The `union` operation $\bigcup$ takes all the rows from two existing input tables and combines them into a new output table.

 For example, given the following input table called `members`: